intuition-io/intuition/README.md

 ------------
     - Clone this repos
     - Clone my zipline fork, or the original and apply changes in management/changelog
-    - Edit config.sh to suit your needs
+    - Edit config.sh to suit your machine
     - Run a mysql database and edit neuronquant/data/config.py
     - Create the tables with neuronquant/data/database.py create, then populate it with neuronquant/data/database.py add symbols.csv (see database/QSDATA for a huge list)
     - You should be ready to use, see below